lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \\
     \hline
     \textbf{Extensions/Exceptions:} &
-    [Extension 1: The dispensary nurse selects the cancel option] \par
+    [Extension 1: The dispensary nurse selects the Cancel option and hits the Enter key] \par
     \hspace{0.5cm} 1.
 Deselect all rooms \par
     \hspace{0.5cm} 2.
-Return to point 2 in the main scenario \par [Extension 2: No rooms were selected] \par
+Return to point 2 in the main scenario \par [Extension 2: No rooms were included in the order] \par
     \hspace{0.5cm} 1.
 An error message saying "You did not choose any rooms for this \par \hspace{0.5cm} order" appears \par
     \hspace{0.5cm} 2.
 Return to point 2 \par
-    [Extension 3: The dispensary nurse selects the "Deny" option] \par
+    [Extension 3: The dispensary nurse selects the Deny option, and hits the Enter key] \par
     \hspace{0.5cm} 1.
 Deselect all rooms \par
     \hspace{0.5cm} 2.
 Return to point 2 in the main scenario \par [Extension 4: There is no car available] \par